• Skip to primary navigation

 • Carrots - They add a vibrant orange color as well as sweetness to the mash.
 Peel before cutting them into chunks for a smoother mash.

 • Butter - Salted or unsalted butter works perfectly with this mash.
-Make sure you use good quality butter as it is the most important flavoring for this dish.
+Make sure you use plenty of butter as it is the most important flavoring for this dish.

 • Freshly ground black pepper - I use a generous amount of freshly ground black pepper for seasoning.
 You can use less pepper if you prefer.
 You can substitute it with white pepper.